PickledPenguin/Auto_Grade/README.md

 *Setting datetime format string*:

 The datetime format string is a string that uses certain format codes as standard directives for specifying the format in which you want to represent datetime type data.
 A comprehensive list of all the format codes can be found at this link: https://strftime.org Using the format codes, you can "insert" parts of the datetime data into your desired format.
-For example the format string: "%H:%M %p" will format the data like this: "**Hour**:**Minute** **AM or PM** and the format string: "Student completed work on %m/%d/%Y, which was a %A" will format the data like this: "Student completed work on **month**/**day**/**year**, which was a **Day of the week**"
+For example the format string: "%H:%M %p" will format the data like this: "**Hour**:**Minute** **AM or PM**" and the format string: "Student completed work on %m/%d/%Y, which was a %A" will format the data like this: "Student completed work on **month**/**day**/**year**, which was a **Day of the week**"

 *Setting up "waypoints"*: